 Like judges, trustees are not required to be medical experts, and they should know their limits but they have some responsibility to understand and balance out what can be competing issues in the case of an individual bankrupt.
 While the bankruptcy Act is largely, and necessarily, neutral in describing a person who become bankrupt, the individual traits of the bankrupt have to be taken into account by the trustee in administering their estate.

-[This is a study for university research purposes, and is a work in progress.
+[This is a continued study for university research purposes, and is a work in progress; updated as at 30.1.19.
 Any comments are welcome: MM].

 One serious study of this link has examined morbidity following the GFC.